viktoriia-ko/weatherApp/README.md

 ## The Current Weather App

-This app shows the current weather in the requested city.
+This web app shows the current weather in the requested city.

 This allows to input the name of the city in English, during input a list of cities appears, matching the inputted characters.